On Motion Blur and Deblurring in Visual Place Recognition: Related Work

 \section{Related Work}

 This section reviews related work on VPR under motion blur and image deblurring.
 The impact of motion blur on VPR remains underexplored, with limited and often inadequate datasets available.
 For example, ETH3D \cite{schops_bad_2019} offers only three sequences of a single scene, while \cite{dai_real-time_2022} matches blurred and sharp images for aerial applications with restricted blur intensity.
-Similarly, \cite{liu_mba_vo_nodate} provides a motion blur-specific dataset but is confined to low-light, indoor, meter-scale trajectories, making it unsuitable for broader VPR applications like self-driving cars.
+Similarly, \cite{mba-vo} provides a motion blur-specific dataset but is confined to low-light, indoor, and meter-scale trajectories, making it unsuitable for broader VPR applications like self-driving cars.
+Most VPR datasets seldom emphasize motion blur (see Table \ref{tab:comparison}) - typically featuring only fixed or incidental blur effects \cite{nyu}, limiting the analysis.
+Section \ref{sec:building} clarifies that realistic blur via frame averaging requires high frame rate data to capture smooth temporal details for motion interpolation and fine control of blur intensity; however, datasets like Pittsburgh250k \cite{Torii-CVPR2013} are collected at low frame rates, hindering this approach.

 Research on deblurring for VPR is also sparse, with existing datasets offering limited blur intensity and diversity.
-For example, ‘GoPro’ \cite{nah2018deepmultiscaleconvolutionalneural} uses urban 240fps videos averaging every 7–13 frames, and ‘HIDE’ \cite{shen2020humanawaremotiondeblurring} focuses on outdoor human movement averaging every 11 frames from 240fps videos.
-While urban and indoor deblurring research exists \cite{Kim_2024_CVPR}, \cite{articleDLinMD}, \cite{suin2020spatiallyattentivepatchhierarchicalnetworkadaptive}, there is little analysis of how deblurring performs under VPR-specific challenges, such as illumination, weather, and viewpoint variations.
+For example, ‘GoPro’ \cite{8099518} uses urban 240fps videos averaging every 7–13 frames, and ‘HIDE’ \cite{shen2020humanawaremotiondeblurring} focuses on outdoor human movement averaging every 11 frames from 240 fps videos, yet neither are structured for VPR. \cite{deblurslam} proposes a SLAM framework that integrates blur detection with DeblurGANv2 deblurring, achieving improved feature matching with direct deblurring, however, they address the method’s limited generalization to diverse scenes.
+Conversely, \cite{Wozniak_2021_ICCV} introduces a selective deblurring approach for indoor scene classification, showing that detecting and excluding blurred frames improves performance while applying any deblurring does not.
+Overall, while urban and indoor scene deblurring research exists \cite{Kim_2024_CVPR,articleDLinMD,suin2020spatiallyattentivepatchhierarchicalnetworkadaptive}, there is little analysis of how deblurring affects VPR performance under complex challenges, such as illumination, weather, and viewpoint variations.
 These gaps highlight the need for more comprehensive studies in this area.